-In the process of finding a centre to work in, Imogen has ended up at the kindergarten where her Dad grew up.
+In the process of finding a centre to work in, Imogen first ended up at the kindergarten where her Dad grew up.

 Greg says he’s had at least 20 different jobs in his life – “I’ve done pretty much every trade, worked at every fast food restaurant, worked in hotels, bars, even printing” – and hasn’t liked any of them.
 When his partner challenged him to think about what he’d really like to do, he thought why not get paid to “hang out” with the people he enjoys most.
 And, coincidentally, his sister had just started studying the same thing.

 He’ll be the first to admit that early childhood education involves a lot more than “just playing with kids” and jokes his “16-year gap-year” makes coming back to study challenging, but he’s taking it all in his stride.

 When I was applying for work, I probably put out 20 CVs.
 The next day I got 19 phone calls.
 Funnily enough, I ended up working with someone who used to work with my mum, who’s also an early childhood educator.

 “My most memorable teacher when I was younger was a male.
 If I can do that for one kid, it’ll be awesome.”

 One of the learning curves for the pair, and particularly Greg, has been adding te reo Māori to their repertoire of skills.
 Students are heavily immersed in all things tikanga Māori through the programme, and with Greg being male, he’s often called upon when on the marae to speak on behalf of his class.
 Luckily, he says, he’s been able to take advantage of Unitec’s free te reo Māori night classes.